justmisosoup/working-with-me/README.md

 - High-value feedback:
     - Clear what the feedback is about.
     - Actionable and realistic to act on.
-    - Delivered on a personal level (e.g. one-on-one in a meeting or async in an agreed upon space).
+    - Delivered on a personal level (e.g., one-on-one in a meeting or async in an agreed-upon space).
 - Low-value feedback:
     - Indirect or non-specific feedback on how I can improve.
     - Attacks of character, accusations, and or assumptions.
-    - Delivered impersonally (e.g. somewhere we didn’t mutually agree on like a random public channel or randomly in a large meeting).
+    - Delivered impersonally (e.g., somewhere we didn’t mutually agree on, like a random public channel or randomly in a large meeting).

 **Giving Feedback**